legopitstop/docs.lpsmods.dev/docs/update-checker/example.md

     "1.4.0": "* 1.16.5-1.4.0"
   },
   "promos": {
-    "1.17-recommended": "1.7.0", // The recomended mod version for mc 1.17
+    "1.17-recommended": "1.7.0", // The recommended mod version for mc 1.17
-    "1.17-latest": "1.7.0", // Note that right now (v1.0.0) of Update Checker does not use '-latest' but may be used in the future, for now just use '-recomended'
+    "1.17-latest": "1.7.0", // Note that right now (v1.0.0) of Update Checker does not use '-latest' but may be used in the future, for now just use '-recommended'
     "1.16-recommended": "1.5.0",
     "1.16-latest": "1.5.0"
   }